Pontic Greek culture: Religion

-Fresco at the Hagia Sophia of Trapezounta depicts the Harrowing of Hell.
+Fresco at the Hagia Sophia of Trapezounta depicts the Harrowing of Hell; Christ carries an Orthodox cross.

 Hagia Sophia of Trapezounta, a Greek Orthodox church likely built during the reign of Manuel I Komnenos.
 It was converted to a mosque after Turkish conquest; the minaret is visible in the background.

 Vandalized frescoes at Sumela Monastery.
 The faces have been picked away.

 Pontians traditionally practice Greek Orthodoxy, and have since Roman times.
 Some practice Sunni Islam.
 Many still live in Turkey; as Muslims, they were exempt from the population exchange in the early 1920s.
 Different communities converted to Islam for numerous reasons.
 A small minority of Pontians are Protestant, mostly owing to the evangelizing of 19th-century western missionaries.

 Some early Christian saints and martyrs came from the Pontos region; not all of them were Pontian Greek.
 Saint Phocas, for example, was a martyr from 4th century Sinope on the Black Sea.
 He became the patron saint of sailors on the Black Sea and Eastern Mediterranean.
 Eugenios of Trebizond, a Pontian, was also martyred by the Romans.
 In hagiographies, he was said to have worked miracles.
 He enjoyed a cult following in the Pontos beginning in the 1100s.
 Pilgrims visited the Hagios Eugenios Church in Trapezounta, which was converted to a mosque after Turkish occupation.
 Another was Gregory Thaumaturgus, a third-century Pontian bishop from Neocaesarea who was said to work miracles.

 One patriarch of Constantinople, John VIII of Constantinople, was born in Trapezounta c.
 1110.
 He has been canonized as a saint by the Eastern Orthodox Church.

 The monastic tradition was important to Greek Orthodoxy in the Pontos.
 Scholar Anthony Bryer estimates that there were around 700 monasteries in the Byzantine Empire from its early history up until the twelfth century, with half of these in Constantinople.
 Royals and wealthy laypeople funded the monasteries.
 The typical monastery had between ten and twenty monks Some of the monasteries in the Pontos with visible remains include Sumela Monastery, Vazelon Monastery, Panagia Theoskepastos Monastery, Peristera Monastery, and Virgin Mary Monastery.
 Panagia Theoskepastos Monastery was a women's monastery.
 Rural monasteries such as Sumela and Vazelon were much more likely to survive Turkish conquest than urban monasteries.
 Urban monasteries were more likely to be pillaged after conquest, and projects of Turkification were focused on the cities more than on rural areas.
 Rural monasteries had dependent peasants called paroikoi, which paid tribute to the monastery.